 #2 Bone Pain

 Bone pain is a common sign of reduced bone density because vitamin D helps the bones to absorb what they need.
-“Over the past 10 years, several researchers have found an association between extremely low vitamin D levels and chronic, general pain that doesn’t respond to treatment.” (source)
+And it isn’t just calcium.
+“Over the past 10 years, several researchers have found an association between extremely low vitamin D levels and chronic, general pain that doesn’t respond to treatment.”
+In fact, other nutrients, like Vitamin K, work with Vitamin D to build bones.
+(5)

 Our bodies need vitamin D to make energy.
 If you feel constantly tired or fatigued, it may be a vitamin D deficiency.
-“Too little of this essential vitamin can sap your bone strength, and some research links a deficiency of vitamin D to chronic fatigue syndrome.” (source)
+“Too little of this essential vitamin can sap your bone strength, and some research links a deficiency of vitamin D to chronic fatigue syndrome.”
+And people often feel more tired during the winter months.
+Is it just the short days, or something else?
+(6)

 #4 Mood Swings

 Seasonal Affective Disorder or SAD is closely linked with vitamin D deficiency.
 SAD is a type of depression that starts, for some people, at the beginning of the winter months and ends in the spring.
-This is because there is less sunlight or vitamin D for our bodies to absorb.
+This is because there is less sunlight and so less vitamin D for our bodies to make.
+Therefore, supplementing with Vitamin D also helps improve feelings of depression.
+(7)

 Vitamin D is essential for skin health and the immune system.
-Thus, it would make sense that an autoimmune condition, like psoriasis, would be made worse by a lack of vitamin D. Recent studies have even shown that vitamin D therapy helps to reduce psoriasis flare-ups.
+Thus, it would make sense that an autoimmune condition, like psoriasis, would be made worse by a lack of vitamin D. Specifically, recent studies have even shown that vitamin D therapy helps to reduce psoriasis flare-ups.
+(8, 9)